David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Defending the Fatherland is a sacred duty and noble right of citizens enshrined in the Constitution; evading it is a violation of the law and national tradition.
 * The military environment is a "great school" that trains youth in discipline, health, and skills, helping them mature and succeed later in life.
 * The State has policies to support demobilized soldiers (vocational training, jobs); claiming it is a "waste of time" is a selfish, short-sighted view ignoring national peace and stability.
-* Vietnam is not the only country applying conscription, for example, South Korea.
-Military service in South Korea is mandatory for all male citizens aged 18 to 35.
-This law is strictly enforced, with no exceptions for celebrities or children of politicians.
-Women are not conscripted but can enlist voluntarily.
+* Vietnam is not the only country applying conscription.
+In Switzerland, men aged 19-26 are required to enlist; Singapore requires all male citizens aged 18 to perform National Service; South Korea enforces strict military service for men aged 18-35 with no exceptions for celebrities.

 **Allegation:** Distorts that the armed forces cooperate with foreign militaries (e.g., the US, UN peacekeeping) as losing their revolutionary nature, becoming "mercenaries", or depending on imperialists.
 * International defense cooperation is a consistent policy of multilateralization and diversification to protect the Fatherland early and from afar, not "losing one's nature."